Andean giants: Priscula spiders from Ecuador, with notes on species groups and egg-sac troglomorphism

 .

-The cave-dwelling P. xxx (#1 in the graphs above) is only slightly troglomorphic (paler than usual; anterior median eyes strongly reduced or lost) but differs dramatically from forest-dwelling congeners in its biology: it produces the smallest known egg-sacs of all studied species (only 6–7 eggs; average in 15 other species: 42 eggs); but it produces the largest eggs relative to body size of all studied species.
+The cave-dwelling P. pastaza (#1 in the graphs above) is only slightly troglomorphic (paler than usual; anterior median eyes strongly reduced or lost) but differs dramatically from forest-dwelling congeners in its biology: it produces the smallest known egg-sacs of all studied species (only 6–7 eggs; average in 15 other species: 42 eggs); but it produces the largest eggs relative to body size of all studied species.